 Tighter regulations and tougher qualifying criteria has presented a challenge to borrowers.

 These borrowers might not qualify because of high TDS and or GDS.

 Credit scores below the minimum required by mainstream lender is also an impediment to qualifying.

-What is offered by B Lending?
+What is offered by B Lenders?

 Another component to alternative lending pricing is a lender fee which is common.
 There is a 1% fee of the loan amount added to increase the lending yield.
 Still, it is a small price to pay considering they will accept the higher lending risk.

-Alternative B Lending mortgages vs Bank financing
+Alternative B Lending mortgages vs. Bank financing